Legal Professions Regulatory Reform

 How: Online

-The Ministry drafted an intentions paper that outlines the proposed reforms and sought feedback from the public and key partners.
+In 2022, the ministry drafted an intentions paper that outlines the proposed reforms and sought feedback from the public and key partners.
 The paper addressed a large number of topics and issues, including:

 - Affordability of legal services